-Arranged chronologically and beginning with Fontana's first spatial work, the exhibition will feature 9 self-contained installations spanning from 1948 to 1968, revealing the artist's revolutionary approach to artmaking in order to 'open up space, create a new dimension, tie in the cosmos, as it endlessly expands beyond the confining plane of the picture.'
+Arranged chronologically and beginning with the artist's first spatial work, the exhibition will feature nine of Fontana's environments, dating from the years spanning 1948 to 1968.
+Due to the rigorous research conducted through the materials of Fondazione Lucio Fontana's archives, a foundation dedicated to researching and documenting the artist's career, the exhibition in LA presents meticulous reconstructions of the original 'Spatial Environments' which were historically dismantled and destroyed at the close of exhibition.
+Together, these ephemeral works reveal the artist's revolutionary approach to art making as a quest to 'open up space, create a new dimension, tie in the cosmos, as it endlessly expands beyond the confining plane of the picture.'
 The most radical, but least well-known area of his oeuvre, the 'Spatial Environments' find Fontana moving beyond the conventions of painting by removing the canvas and using new technology, including neon, to 'paint' space with light, putting the viewer at the centre of the composition.

 Press release courtesy Hauser & Wirth.

 Los Angeles' art scene has a lot to offer during Frieze Los Angeles, with galleries, non-profits, and museums gearing up for the fair's second edition between 14 and 17 February 2020.
 In this Ocula Lowdown, Tessa Moldan lists a selection of the city's must-see shows.